DocSpring/docspring-openapi-generator/README.java.md

-# DocRaptor Java Native Client Library
+# formapi Java Native Client Library

-This is a maven package for using [DocRaptor API](https://docraptor.com/documentation) to convert [HTML to PDF and XLSX](https://docraptor.com).
+This is a maven package for using [formapi API](https://formapi.com/documentation) to convert [HTML to PDF and XLSX](https://formapi.com).

 ## Installation